 Google Sites are like any other type of website that’s built with a content management system (CMS), like WordPress and Wix, which can be optimized for SEO and ranked in SERPs for relevant queries.
 The guide below will teach you how to maximize this search engine optimization performance.

-Google Sites SEO
+SEO for Google Sites Tips

 1. Change Google Sites Permissions